RyomenMisa/NextQuestion/README.md

 - `⚠️` — warning; the stage continued in degraded mode.
 - `✅ / 💰 /  / 🕸️` — progress and statistics, all good.

+## Legal note
+NextQuestion is a data-processing tool.
+This repository contains **no textbook text**: no PDFs, no full-text chunks, no database dumps.
+Screenshots show auto-generated summaries, keywords and link structure produced from the user's own lawful copies of source books.
+All rights to source textbooks (including Robbins & Cotran, *Pathologic Basis of Disease*) belong to their respective publishers.
+You are responsible for using only sources you lawfully own and for keeping generated full-text notes private (personal-study use).